Twelve Poems of Emily Dickinson

-Twelve Poems of Emily Dickinson is a song cycle for medium voice and piano by the American composer Aaron Copland.
+Twelve Poems of Emily Dickinson is a song cycle for medium voice, played in piano by the American composer Aaron Copland.

-Completed in 1950 and lasting for just under half an hour, it represents Copland's longest work for solo voice.
-He assigned the first line of each poem as the song title, Emily Dickinson having not titled any of the pieces.
-The exception is "The Chariot", which was Dickinson's original published title.
+Completed in 1950 and lasting for under half an hour only, it represents Copland's longest work for solo voice.
+He assigned the first line of each poem as the song title, since Emily Dickinson had not written a title for any of the pieces.
+The exception is "The Chariot," which was Dickinson's original published title.

 Each song is dedicated to a composer friend.
 The sequence, with dedicatees, is: